Project: Knowing the Shadow: Ontology and epistemology of matter in the thirteenth century.

 This variety of approaches and solutions to the ontological problems concerning matter is in place also regarding the possibilities of its knowledge: indeed, matter can be known only if is at least marginally determined.
 On the one hand, denying any actual subsistence of matter, Aquinas had to state that neither human beings nor God can have a direct knowledge of it, if not a mediated conception through the body.
 On the other hand, Ockham’s peculiar concept of matter allowed him to claim the knowability of the substrate: matter can be known even though with a precarious kind of knowledge due to the deficiency of human intellectual powers.
 Between these extreme positions, the Latin debate offers a wide number of different theories, in a discussion bound to the progressive recognition of an ontological subsistence of matter.
 The project will specifically deal with this epistemic problem, analysing it under two different respects: on the one hand, the knowability of matter (how can matter be known through a intellective dynamic based on forms?), on the other hand, the accidental role played by matter in the abstractive process (What matter gives us through the abstraction from it?).

 Finally, there is a further, specific aspect of this debate that is crucial for an overall understanding of the debate on matter.
 It is the consideration of the ‘practical experience’ of matter described by two pivotal alchemical writings of the time—the Latin Geber and pseudo-Llull—where matter is not only subsistent and knowable, but also operable.
 This ‘alchemical’ matter is rather different for the two authors, presented as a single matter decayed into various degrees of existence (pseudo-Llull), or an aggregate of minuscule corpuscular beings (Latin Geber).
 Both descriptions are exemplar cases of the first development of the practical notions of matter, moments of a fil rouge which arrives to Boyle’s The Skeptical Chymist.
-The proposed research will examine their thematisations of matter and how these discussions rely on the philosophical discussion on matter.
+The proposed research will examine their discussions of matter and how these discussions rely on the philosophical debate on matter.